 With DispatchHealth, this seamless, integrated and effortless healthcare experience is possible.
 And not only is it possible — it’s affordable.

 DispatchHealth sends a board-certified medical team to the patient’s home or senior facility.
-Each medical team consists of either a physician assistant or nurse practitioner, along with a DispatchHealth medical technician and on-call physician.
+Each medical team consists of either a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT) and on-call physician.
 We can treat a variety of ailments, including urinary tract infections, minor sprains and fractures, dehydration, joint or back pain and more.
 DispatchHealth can also administer IV fluids, prescribe medications, take blood tests and suture a patient.

 To ensure continuity of care, we provide a detailed report to the patient’s living facility, home health agency and/or primary care physician.
 Each patient also receives a follow-up phone call from the DispatchHealth medical team three days after the visit to determine how they are doing.